Minor campaigns of 1815: French deployments

-The preceding corps were to be formed into L'Armée du Nord (the "Army of the North") and led by Napoleon Bonaparte would participate in the Waterloo Campaign.
-For the defence of France, Bonaparte deployed his remaining forces within France observing France's enemies, foreign and domestic, intending to delay the former and suppress the latter.
-By June they were organised as follows:
+The preceding corps were to be formed into L'Armée du Nord (the "Army of the North"); led by Napoleon, they would participate in the Waterloo Campaign.
+For the defence of France, Bonaparte deployed his remaining forces within the country to observe enemies, both foreign and domestic, intending to delay the former and suppress the latter.
+By June, they were organised as follows: